 It wasn’t, though.
 I started bleeding one weekend, and just like that, it was another miscarriage.

-And that was it.
+Then that was it.
 Within two seconds, I was suddenly “not pregnant.”

 I don’t think he meant to be callous and abrupt; I could hear a lot of commotion outside of my hospital room door.
 And in the big scheme of things, a miscarriage of a barely-pregnant woman versus a heart attack or stroke…..

 It’s amazing how badly this hurt.
 Just because it was my third didn’t diminish the pain.
-Thankfully, Phillip isn’t out of town for this one (like he was the first), and I’m not travelling for CASA (which I was the second).
+Thankfully, Phillip isn’t out of town for this one (like he was the first), and I’m not travelling for CASA (which I was for the second).

 Even so, there’s no real way to forget that this happened for a bit, to numb the pain.
 I tried to escape into the pages of a book, only to be interrupted by contractions and having to change the pad again.
 Even my favorite book about when God doesn’t fix it wasn’t of use.

-As I once again compose a Sonos playlist to help me through this (because I don’t keep them after I don’t need them), I want to share some of these songs with you.
+So as I once again composed a Sonos playlist with songs about miscarriage to help me through this (because I don’t keep them after I don’t need them), I wanted to share some of these songs with you.

 I hope and pray that your pain eases.
 That your bad days get a little less bad and a little less frequent.
 Because that’s how recovery is.
 The waves of anguish will begin to wash over you less frequently, and they won’t hit as hard.

 An earlier version of this post Tiffany wrote was published on The Crazy Shopping Cart